 Streamlining access to treatment

-For non-urgent patients, Clinical Telephone Assessment will provide the opportunity for a detailed clinical assessment by an experienced paramedic who will assess their symptoms and concerns to identify the most appropriate care options for them.
+For some non-urgent patients, Clinical Telephone Assessment provides the opportunity for a detailed clinical assessment by an experienced paramedic who will assess their symptoms and concerns to identify the most appropriate care options for them.

 That care could include:

 - Ambulance transport to hospital – either urgent or non-urgent

 - Care at home from a SAAS Extended Care Paramedic

 - Transport or referral to a Priority Care Centre